How to Backup DynamoDB Data to Different AWS Account

 Setup Custom Policy

-For the destination bucket setup, we need to set up a user and has permission to perform bucket sync.
-Following policy just tell that we'll have access to both buckets.
+For the destination bucket setup, we need to set up a user who has permission to perform a bucket sync.
+The following policy grants access to both buckets.

 {